CrowdStrike/glide-core/CONTRIBUTING.md

 - [Questions](#questions)
   - [What is `per-env`?](#what-is-per-env)

-## Overview

-The Glide Core repository is setup as a `pnpm` workspace, containing the following published package:

-- `packages/components` - Glide Design System components built with [Lit](https://lit.dev/)

-The root directory also contains the following directories that are not published as packages:

-- `storybook` - Glide Design System Storybook instance for documenting everything in Glide Core

-## Development setup
+## Development

-Follow the instructions outlined in the [README](./README.md) to setup your machine to develop in this repository.
+Follow the instructions in [README](./README.md) to set up your machine for development.

-## Pull request expectations

-For a Pull Request to be approved and merged in the Glide Core repository, the following expectations must be met:

-- The Pull Request must go through a Design Review prior to merging.
-Contact the owners of this repository for information on formally requesting a Design Review.
-- The code must be as accessible as possible by using semantic HTML, `role` and `aria` attributes, and other accessibility techniques.
-Sometimes this requires the developer to research the best ways to make a component accessible.
-The [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/) is a great resource to start with.
-If you are not sure how to make a component accessible, reach out to the team - we'd be happy to help!
-- PRs must include tests.
-If something cannot be tested, it should be documented as to why via code comments.
-- New or updated functionality must be documented with Storybook.
-- Static strings must be [localized](https://lit.dev/docs/localization/overview/).
-- The PR must follow our established patterns under our [Coding Guidelines](#coding-guidelines).
-Anything that deviates from these patterns must be discussed with the team.

 ## Forking the repository

-If you are a member of the CrowdStrike GitHub organization, you can create branches off of the `main` branch directly.
+If you are a member of the CrowdStrike GitHub organization, you can branch off of `main`.
-For those not in the CrowdStrike GitHub organization, you may [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and contribute as if you were contributing to any other open source project on GitHub.
+For those not in the organization, you can [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and contribute as if you were contributing to any other open source project on GitHub.

 ## Don't reference internal systems, issues, or links

 When writing commit messages, providing Pull Request feedback, and creating Pull Request descriptions, one must take caution in what is written.
 This content **cannot** contain references to internal systems, proprietary images or source code, or anything else that could harm CrowdStrike or any other organization or individual contributing to this repository.
-Use common sense, but if you're unsure, please ask the team for guidance.
+Use common sense.
+If you're unsure, please ask the team for guidance.

 ## Versioning a package

-We use [changesets](https://github.com/changesets/changesets) to help manage releases.
+We use [changesets](https://github.com/changesets/changesets) to manage our release notes.
-If your PR adds or adjusts functionality in one of our packages, be sure to include a changeset with your Pull Request.
-This can be completed by running the following at the root of the repository:
+Include a changeset with your Pull Request if the change you made is one that consumers should know about:

 ```bash
 pnpm changeset
 ```

-Select the packages that include changes and write a meaningful changeset description.
+You'll be prompted to select the type of change according to [Semantic Versioning](https://semver.org).
+You'll also be prompted for a description.
-These descriptions are used to generate release notes to consumers, so be sure to be as descriptive and helpful as possible.
+Descriptions are used in our release notes for consumers.
+So be sure to be as descriptive and helpful as possible.
-Please ensure we are following [semantic versioning](https://semver.org/) when selecting a version bump.

-## Coding guidelines
+## Best practices

-Below are guidelines that are difficult to enforce with ESLint and prettier.
-These rules help us drive consistency; however, they can be tough to automate due to nuances with them.
-Instead, we've opted to document our opinions here so that they can be referenced during Pull Request reviews.
+### Proceed with caution when upgrading Storybook

+We [override](https://github.com/CrowdStrike/glide-core/blob/main/.storybook/overrides.css) a number of internal Storybook styles to improve Storybook's presentation.
+Storybook, of course, [does not](https://storybook.js.org/docs/configure/user-interface/theming#css-escape-hatches) guarantee they won't break our overrides with a new release.
+So be sure to verify and adjust the overrides as necessary when upgrading Storybook.

 ### Prefer controls over stories